 While the stated purpose of this website is to promote the natural heritage resource values of the South Wexford Coast, it focuses mainly on the area’s Natura 2000 sites.

-Heritage is that which is inherited from past generations, maintained in the present, and bestowed to future generations.
+Heritage is that which is inherited from past generations, maintained by present generations, and bestowed to future generations.
+Natural heritage comprises two main kinds: the living and the non-living.

 The non-living resources include the rocky foundation of the coastline, its geological structures and geomorphological features, the legacy of past ice ages, water, air, soil, landscape, etc.